ynput/ayon-usd-resolver/Docs/Ayon_Docs/Admin_Docs.md

 - This variable allows you to choose what Debug messages will be printed.

-  - the standars for the AYON Usd Resolver are `AYONUSDRESOLVER_RESOLVER` `AYONUSDRESOLVER_RESOLVER_CONTEXT` they can be used to get more detailed info's about the resolver operations.
-Its not advised to keep those on outside of debugging as it will slow your production and drive your artists crazy.
+  - The standards for the AYON Usd Resolver are `AYONUSDRESOLVER_RESOLVER` `AYONUSDRESOLVER_RESOLVER_CONTEXT` they can be used to get more detailed information about the resolver's operations.
+It is not advised to have these enabled outside of debugging as it will be very verbose and may have a big impact on performance.

   - If you want the resolver to be silent, then you can leave this value empty.
   - there are more optional debug variables that exist in Usd outside of the